openamiguel/equitysim/README.md

   - `variable_moving_average` returns the variable moving average of a price input
   - `weighted_close` returns the weighted close of asset data
   - `zero_lag_ema` returns the "zero-lag" exponential moving average of a price input
+  - `get_features` returns a dataframe of features, with one column for each indicator listed above
+  - command prompt options:
+    - `-tickerUniverse`: collection of tickers to download (can also be a comma-delimited list of ticker symbols)
+    - `-baseline`: selection of symbol to use as baseline asset/index
+    - `-startDate`: start date of data to process into features
+    - `-endDate`: end date of aforementioned
+    - `-timeSeriesFunction`: distinguishes between intraday, daily, weekly, etc. downloads
+    - `-interval` specifies what kind of intraday (1min, 15min, etc.)
+    - `-folderPath`: location of folder to write the files